Are you ready for another #LakeErieChallenge?! We are currently building this year's teams and will have a third team join the challenge - #TeamKayak!

 In the summer of 2018, we held our first #LakeErieChallenge.
 Four seasoned long-distance swimmers wanted to do something to protect the Lake.
 They wanted to draw more attention to the issues Lake Erie is facing.
 So, they proposed the first ever #LakeErieChallenge and we were happy to support them.
 We prepped and planned.
 Then, in early September, these fearless four swam for 24 hours straight at 10 locations in Lake Erie, raising media attention and funds to support action for Lake Erie.

-Last year, two teams of dedicated athletes from #TeamSwim and #TeamSUP trained for months in preparation for the #LakeErieChallenge, when they swam and stand-up paddle boarded across the 30 km open water distance from Long Point to Port Dover.
-Their goal was to raise awareness and funds to address the serious environmental threats to Lake Erie.
+In 2019, two teams of dedicated athletes from #TeamSwim and #TeamSUP trained for months in preparation for the second #LakeErieChallenge, when they swam and stand-up paddle boarded across the 30 km open water distance from Long Point to Port Dover on the Eastern end of the lake.
+Again, their goal was to raise awareness and funds to address the serious environmental threats to Lake Erie.